User Voices

 • Auto-redirect if dedicated separate Datasheet View exists

-No-Filter Parameter Names
+No-Filter Parameter Names (URL / Page Request Filters)

 When using catch-all URL / Page Request Filters, optionally specify the request parameter names (one per line) that should never be sent as filters.
 Including the SharePoint-typical URL parameters in this setting's default value is recommended.